seuros/action_mcp/README.md

     render(text: "Calculating #{a} + #{b}...")
     render(text: "The sum is #{sum}")

-    # You can render errors if needed
+    # You can report errors if needed
     if sum > 1000
-      render(error: ["Warning: Sum exceeds recommended limit"])
+      report_error("Warning: Sum exceeds recommended limit")
     end

     # Or even images